Graveyard

 Clauses that didn’t make the cut:

-oneNDA is currently drafted as a bilateral agreement (as opposed to tri- or quadripartite).
+oneNDA is currently drafted as a quadripartite agreement but can be varied so it's bilateral or trilateral.
 This will cover the vast majority of cases where oneNDA will be used.
-Expanding it for use by multiple parties will however be considered for future iterations.
+Expanding it for use by more parties will however be considered for future iterations.

 This is a given.
 If a Receiver simply creates another form of the confidential information, the information doesn’t stop being confidential.